-These Chicken Spring Rolls are one of my favorite foods for a summer lunch.
-Heaps of refreshing vegetables, fresh mint, and chicken, all wrapped up in rice paper rolls and ready to dip in a delicious, savory sesame sauce.
+Light and refreshing Chicken Spring Rolls are a favorite warm-weather lunch or appetizer.
+Heaps of crisp vegetables, fresh mint and cilantro, and shredded chicken are rolled up in rice paper wrappers and ready to dip in a delicious, savory sesame sauce.

 I’m really excited to share this recipe Chicken Spring Rolls with you.
 It’s easy, delicious, and perfect if you are looking for a light snack or appetizer to enjoy during beautiful spring and summer weather.
 With plentiful vegetable ingredients, these spring rolls taste fresh and crisp as you bite into them.
 The sesame sauce that goes along with the spring rolls is my favorite part of this recipe.
 So delectable!